Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more about Scout's Real Estate Data

-Relative to Georgia, our data show that Rome's latest annual appreciation rate is lower than 60% of the other cities and towns in Georgia.
+Relative to Georgia, our data show that Rome's latest annual appreciation rate is higher than 90% of the other cities and towns in Georgia.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Rome differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Rome - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Rome real estate investment or home purchase decisions.